biotope/biotope-boilerplate/README.md

 __tasks__
 To disable certain tasks, simply set the specific task to false.
-At the moment the tasks that can be disabled are: "linting", "iconfont", "angular", "handlebars", "uglify", "cleanCss", "favicons", "cssStats".
+At the moment the tasks that can be disabled are: "linting", "iconfont", "handlebars", "uglify", "cleanCss", "favicons", "cssStats".
 Per default all tasks are enabled.

 __uglifyExceptions__